ndm13/youtube-fm/README.md

 The `daemon` module contains a script that runs at a regular interval, pulling in data for all users in the database that haven't had a run within their requested interval.
 The daemon does this check every minute.
-It's recommended that users not have an interval lower than a few minutes (default is five) to avoid having the YouTube API get flagged for excessive activity.
+It's recommended that users should not have an interval lower than a few minutes (default is five) to avoid having the YouTube API get flagged for excessive activity.
 The Last.FM requests are batched, so they shouldn't be affected by the limit.

 The `server` module contains a web server written in Flask that generates a web